Tennessee Department of Health reports 252 new cases of Coronavirus in Tennessee, April 11th, 2020 - Clarksville, TN Online

 There have been eight cases of Coronavirus (COVID-19) reported in Robertson County.
 The total is now at eighty one.
 No new cases of Coronavirus (COVID-19) have been reported in Cheatham County.
 The total is still at seventeen.

 One new case has been reported in Dickson County.
 The total is now at thirty.
-There have been no new cases of Coronavirus (COVID-19) has been reported in Houston County.
+There have been no new cases of Coronavirus (COVID-19) reported in Houston County.
 The total remains at three.
 No new cases have been reported in Benton County.
 The total remains at four.
 There have been no new cases reported in Carroll County.
 The total cases remains at ten.

 No new cases of Coronavirus (COVID-19) have been reported in Henry County.
 The total remains at six.
 Another case of Coronavirus (COVID-19) has been reported in Stewart County.
 The total in Stewart County is four.